dcboules/BDN9-macropad/README.md

 "# BDN9-macropad"

-***DISCLAIMER, if the file looks to be unreadable, press the button on the top right that says "raw". ***

 I built this macro pad to solve a lot of minor inconveniences in my day to day computer experience.
 Because it is only 9 keys, I had to brainstorm so that I could itilize those keys to do more than one task.
 I wanted each set of macros to be used when I am using a corresponding program.
 For instance,